tonsky/tonsky.me/site/blog/centering/index.md

 Important!
 You don’t have to _actually_ extend your ascenders/descenders to these boundaries.
 As you can see in the picture, my ascender space, for example, is way underutilized.
 Just make the numbers match.

+For both web and native, to avoid headache, choose a font that already follows this rule.
+SF Pro Text, Inter and Martian Mono seem to do this already, so they will center perfectly with no extra effort.

 See [Font size is useless; let’s fix it](https://tonsky.me/blog/font-size/) for more information.

+# Line height

+If font metrics are not enough, next problem on our way to perfect centering is line height.

+Line height is... complicated.
+Canonical article to learn about it is Vincent De Oliveira’s [Deep dive CSS: font metrics, line-height and vertical-align](https://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align).

+This is how it looks applied in practice.
+Slack:

+slack@2x.webp

+Notion:

+notion@2x.webp

+AirBnB:

+airbnb@2x.webp

+YouTube:

+youtube@2x.webp

+Aligning two things in different containers is almost impossible:

+name@2x.webp

+Although many have tried:

+american_airlines@2x.webp

+Not many have succedeed:

+addons@2x.webp

+CSS might get in the way (different controls having different defaults which you have to undo before even starting trying to align):

+controls@2x.webp

+No easy solution here, just roll up your sleeves and delve into specifications.

+# Icons

+Icons are like small rectangles put in line with text.
+So all problems caused by text AND line-height apply here.
+Aligning icons next to text is a notoriously hard task.

+Atom:

+atom@2x.webp

+Platform formely known as Twitter:

+twitter@2x.webp

+iOS:

+ios@2x.webp

+YouTube:

+youtube_likes@2x.webp

+Sometimes icon wins over text:

+meet@2x.webp

+Sometimes text wins over icon:

+ical@2x.webp

+Sometimes both lose:

+name_button@2x.webp

+Some icons are just plain old HTML form controls:

+git_butler@2x.webp

+Sometimes people will get creative to achieve perfect alignment:

+github_close@2x.webp

+But overall it’s a pretty hopeless game:

+apple_id@2x.webp

+Problem is, CSS doesn’t help us either.
+There are 13 possible values for `vertical-align` property, but none would align icon in a meaningful way:

+text_align@2x.png

+`text-align: middle` comes closest, but it aligns by x-height, not cap-height, which still looks unbalanced:

+middle@2x.webp

+That’s exactly why people love web programming so much.
+There’s always a challenge.

+# Icon fonts